MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 1. Only the actions associated with that row are displayed in the top-right command bar displayed in the row.
 2. Each row displays a different set of associated actions.
 Not all actions work on all rows.

-The following is an overview of the command bar icons and the actions they support:
+The following table is an overview of the command bar icons and the actions they support:

 | Icon | Name | Description |
 |-----|------|-------------|